mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - The lazyLoadBackground function created to solve page load speed issues was adapted but alrgely copied from answers provided by [ChatGPT](https://chat.openai.com/) by [OpenAI](https://openai.com).
 - The checkURL and NewGame JavaScript functions that store and retrieve URL parameters to pass player name and scores to a new game was adapted from [this 'How to Get URL Parameters with JavaScript' Sitepoint article ](https://www.sitepoint.com/get-url-parameters-with-javascript/) by [Yaphi Berhanu](https://www.sitepoint.com/author/yberhanu/) and James [Hibbard](https://www.sitepoint.com/author/jhibbard/)
 - was generated using [ChatGPT by OpenAI](https://openai.com/) and then adapted.

+#### feedback-form.js
+- Code to connect to the EmailJS service and handle feedback form validation and submission was adapted [from this EmailJS tutorial](https://www.emailjs.com/docs/tutorial/creating-contact-form/) and by referencing the approach used by [Aleksandra Haniok](https://github.com/aleksandracodes) in her [Code Institute PP2 project](https://github.com/aleksandracodes/CI_PP2_SunshineGuessing/blob/main/assets/js/contact-form.js)

 [Back to Table of Contents](#table-of-contents)